vetlekise/hugo-site-azure/src/content/post/multi-environment-terraform/index.md

 location = "Norway East"
 ```

-In `application/dev/main.tf` is where you would call your reusable module *core-infra*.
+In `dev/main.tf` is where you would call your reusable module `core-infra`.

 ```terraform
 module "core_infra" {